Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-BasicFeatures.md

 <!-- theme: danger -->
 >  :memo: **Note:** The following documentation is for **Payeezy** migration clients only.
 See [Fiserv Developer Studio for Merchants](https://developer.fiserv.com/merchants) for Commerce Hub integration options.

-a

 ## Velocity Controls
 <!-- type: row -->
 <!-- type: card
 title: **API**
-description:
-In Commerce Hub, the Velocity controls are not applied to Tagged Pre-Auth Completion/Capture (Transaction Type 32); whereas they were applied to this transaction type in Payeezy.
+description: In Commerce Hub, the Velocity controls are not applied to Tagged Pre-Auth Completion/Capture (Transaction Type 32); whereas they were applied to this transaction type in Payeezy.

 In Commerce Hub, the Velocity controls are applied to Tagged Refunds (Transaction Type 34); whereas they were not applied to this transaiction type in Payeezy.